 Business jets, private jets and charter jets often allow for more flexibility in cabin design and tend to feature more advanced comfort features and IFEC elements.
 Private owners can:

 - Create mini-cabin lounges

 - Enjoy what are essentially full showers and bathrooms

 - Sleep in surprisingly comfortable bedrooms in regular-sized beds

 - Stream content or watch movies and TV on bulkhead monitors, personal displays or projectors

 Cabin design can have a significant impact on a passenger’s travel experience and how they feel when they land.
-Specialized lighting, when properly calibrated, can have a noticeable impact on passenger jet lag.
-Zonal and hi-res cabin audio can allow some passengers to sleep in relative quiet, while others enjoy movies or music.
+Specialized lighting, when properly calibrated, can have a noticeable impact on passenger jet lag. hi-res cabin audio with noise cancelling technology can allow some passengers to sleep in relative quiet, while others enjoy movies or music.
 OLED wall screens, windows and even virtual skylights can transform day into night or offer spectacular mood lighting.